dfosco/dfosco.github.io/_posts/2015-04-28-marvel-vs-invision-and-the-race-for-the-prototyping-crowd.markdown

 >**Introducing Marvel UX Testing Tools Beta**
 >We’re introducing some incredible tools that will allow you to get in-depth insights into how users interact with your prototypes including:
 >
->Screen recordings of users moving through your prototype
+> - Screen recordings of users moving through your prototype
->Indicators of where users tapped or clicked on each screen
+> - Indicators of where users tapped or clicked on each screen
->User reactions via audio and video feedback as they use your prototype
+> - User reactions via audio and video feedback as they use your prototype
->Ability to share test results with your team and stakeholders
+> - Ability to share test results with your team and stakeholders

 For the past 3 years or so, a lot of prototyping tools popped up in the market, with Marvel and InVision being the leaders in the _export-your-png-assets-and-link-them-with-hotspots_ category.